Paymenter/docs/docs/extensions/proxmox.md

 :::warning
 This extension is in beta and may not work as expected.
 Please report any issues you encounter.
+This extension only supports QEMU/KVM virtualization at the moment.
 :::

 :::info